hnmohan92/learnjenkins/README.md

 # learnjenkins
-this repo contains sample code to be built by jenkins
+This repo contains sample code to be built by jenkins